Catherine O'Hara

-Catherine Anne O'Hara (born March 4, 1954) is a Canadian and American actress, comedian, and screenwriter.
-She started her career in sketch and improvisational comedy in film and television before expanding her career taking dramatic roles.
-She has received several accolades including two Primetime Emmy Awards, a Golden Globe Award, and two Screen Actors Guild Awards.
+Catherine Anne O'Hara (March 4, 1954 – January 30, 2026) was a Canadian and American actress and comedian, whose career spanned over 50 years.
+O'Hara started in sketch and improvisational comedy in film and television before taking dramatic roles to expand her career.
+She received various accolades including two Primetime Emmy Awards, a Golden Globe Award, and four Screen Actors Guild Awards.
+Her films have grossed more than billion worldwide.
+She was appointed an Officer of the Order of Canada in 2017.

-She started her career in the sketch comedy series Second City Television (1976–1984) where she won the Primetime Emmy Award.
-She gained acclaim acting in films such as After Hours (1985), Heartburn (1986), Beetlejuice (1988), Home Alone (1990) and Home Alone 2: Lost in New York (1992).
-She collaborated with Christopher Guest acting in his mockumentary films Waiting for Guffman (1996), Best in Show (2000), A Mighty Wind (2003), and For Your Consideration (2006).
-She also voiced roles in films such as The Nightmare Before Christmas (1993), Chicken Little (2005), Over the Hedge (2006), Monster House (2006), Frankenweenie (2012), and Elemental (2023).
+O'Hara began her career in a starring role on the CBC Television children's television sitcom Coming Up Rosie in 1975, and came to prominence in the sketch comedy series Second City Television (SCTV; 1976–1984), for which she won a Primetime Emmy Award.
+She gained acclaim acting in films such as After Hours (1985), Heartburn (1986), Beetlejuice (1988), Home Alone (1990), and Home Alone 2: Lost in New York (1992).
+She acted in the Christopher Guest mockumentary films Waiting for Guffman (1996), Best in Show (2000), A Mighty Wind (2003), and For Your Consideration (2006).
+She voiced roles in The Nightmare Before Christmas (1993), Chicken Little (2005), Over the Hedge, Monster House (both 2006), Where the Wild Things Are (2009), Frankenweenie (2012), Elemental (2023), and The Wild Robot (2024).

-She gained a career resurgence for her role as Moira Rose in the CBC sitcom Schitt's Creek (2015–2020), earning a Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series and a Golden Globe Award for Best Actress – Television Series Musical or Comedy.
-She was previously Emmy-nominated for her portrayal of Temple Grandin's aunt in the HBO film Temple Grandin (2010).
-She also acted in the HBO drama series Six Feet Under (2003–2005), the Netflix series A Series of Unfortunate Events (2017–2018), the Apple TV+ comedy series The Studio (2025), and the HBO post-apocalyptic drama series The Last of Us (2025).
+Appearing opposite Eugene Levy, a frequent castmate in SCTV and Guest's films, O'Hara experienced a career resurgence for her role as Moira Rose in the CBC sitcom Schitt's Creek (2015–2020), earning a Primetime Emmy Award and a Golden Globe Award.
+She was also Emmy-nominated for her roles in the HBO television film Temple Grandin (2010), the HBO drama series The Last of Us (2025), and the Apple TV+ comedy series The Studio (2025).
+She also acted in the HBO drama series Six Feet Under (2003–2005) and the Netflix series A Series of Unfortunate Events (2017–2019).

 Early life

-Catherine Anne O'Hara was born on March 4, 1954, and she grew up in Toronto, Ontario, the sixth of seven children.
-She is of Irish descent and was raised Catholic.
-She is the older sister to musician and actress Mary Margaret O'Hara.

-In 1974, O'Hara graduated from Burnhamthorpe Collegiate Institute.
+Catherine Anne O'Hara was born on March 4, 1954, into a Catholic family of Irish descent in Toronto, Ontario, and grew up there.
+She was the sixth of seven children born to Margaret Ann and Marcus Charles O'Hara.
+Her elder sister Mary Margaret is a musician and actress.
+In 1974, O'Hara graduated from Burnhamthorpe Collegiate Institute, where she was taught by future Mississauga mayor Carolyn Parrish.